-Uranium 235 is a fissile isotope and its fission cross-section for thermal neutrons is about 585 barns (for 0.0253 eV neutron).
-For fast neutrons its fission cross-section is on the order of barns.
-Most of absorption reactions result in fission reaction, but a minority results in radiative capture forming 236U.
+Uranium 235 is a fissile isotope, and its fission cross-section for thermal neutrons is about 585 barns (for 0.0253 eV neutron).
+For fast neutrons, its fission cross-section is on the order of barns.
+Most absorption reactions result in fission reaction, but a minority results in radiative capture forming 236U.
 The cross-section for radiative capture for thermal neutrons is about 99 barns (for 0.0253 eV neutron).
-Therefore about 15% of all absorption reactions result in radiative capture of neutron.
+Therefore about 15% of all absorption reactions result in radiative capture of neutrons.
 About 85% of all absorption reactions result in fission.

 Typically, when uranium 235 nucleus undergoes fission, the nucleus splits into two smaller nuclei (triple fission can also rarely occur), along with a few neutrons (the average is 2.43 neutrons per fission by thermal neutron) and release of energy in the form of heat and gamma rays.
 The average of the fragment atomic mass is about 118, but very few fragments near that average are found.
 It is much more probable to break up into unequal fragments, and the most probable fragment masses are around mass 95 (Krypton) and 137 (Barium).